 Ultrasound is a therapeutic modality that has been used by physical therapists since the 1940s.
 It uses a transmission of ultrasonic waves that pass into the skin causing a vibration of local tissues.
 This vibration causes a deep heating in the area although no sensation of heat is usually felt by the patient.
 This deep heat increased local blood flow to help reduce swelling and inflammation, increase tissue relaxation and promote scar tissue breakdown.
-Ultrasound is a successful treatment for knee pain, neck and back pain, joint pain, sciatic pain and as a post-surgical intervention.

 Electrical Stimulation (E-stim)